Law History Profiles

 Brian Higgins, Class of 1979, has the unique quality of having greatly impacted the lives of countless law students at the University of British Columbia without ever having been their professor.
 Higgins was the longest serving Supervisor Lawyer of the Law Students' Legal Advice Program, working with the Program from 1988 until his retirement in 2011.

-His father was a member of Dean Curtis’s second graduating class in 1949.
-He attended University Hill School and played field hockey where Gage Towers now sit, urged into the sport at age six by Dr. Harry Warren, an Olympic sprinter, Rhodes Scholar geology professor and friend of George Curtis.
+His father was a member of Dean George Curtis’s second graduating class in 1949.
+He attended University Hill School and played field hockey, where Gage Towers now sit, urged into the sport at age six by Dr. Harry Warren, an Olympic sprinter, Rhodes Scholar geology professor and friend of Dean Curtis.
 Two of Curtis’s boys were teammates.

 Ross Beaty is a graduate of geology and law, and holds a Master’s from Imperial College London.
 He has founded and divested several resource companies and is currently the chairman of Pan American Silver Corp and Alterra Power Corp.
 Mr. Beaty is also a passionate environmental philanthropist.
 Through his work with the Sitka Foundation he aims to promote biodiversity and protect the environment through the support of environmental research, education and public policy.